 I’ll take a minute to describe this as it’s an important point.
 In SC joint dislocations, the clavicle typically displaces anteriorly in up to 90% of cases.

-If concerned, then x-raying both sides (called a serendipity view) would help make a diagnosis.
-If there remains concern, then a CT scan of the SC joint can be helpful, and is generally favoured as the imaging modality of choice.
+If concerned, x-raying both sides (called a serendipity view) would help make a diagnosis.
+If there remains concern, a CT scan of the SC joint can be helpful and is generally favoured as the imaging modality of choice.

 Most children with an anterior SC joint dislocation can be managed with a sling or collar and cuff.

-Much less often the clavicle moves posteriorly in relation to the sternum, especially in the setting of tremendous force applied to the shoulder or the medial clavicle.
-If there is no evidence of medial epiphyseal fracture but pain and swelling is present you must consider a dislocation.
-Posterior dislocations can present with pain over the anterior chest, increased on shoulder movement.
-A dislocation may impact the structures behind including the trachea and blood vessels in that region.
+Much less often, the clavicle moves posteriorly in relation to the sternum, especially when tremendous force is applied to the shoulder or the medial clavicle.
+If there is no evidence of medial epiphyseal fracture but pain and swelling are present, you must consider a dislocation.
+Posterior dislocations can present with pain over the anterior chest and increased shoulder movement.
+A dislocation may impact the structures, including the trachea and blood vessels in that region.
 Hoarseness could indicate a recurrent laryngeal nerve injury or airway compromise.

 Lateral third clavicle fractures